in Houston and Sugar Land, TX

 - Excess skin and fine wrinkles of the lower eyelid

 Blepharoplasty is typically performed as an outpatient procedure under local anesthesia and sedation.
 It is usually performed as an office procedure, but general anesthesia may be used for anxious patients if desired.
-Patients can choose to have this procedure on their upper or lower eyelids, or both.
+Patients can choose to have this procedure on their upper or lower eyelids or both.
 The procedure can take anywhere from 45 minutes to 2 hours, depending on whether both the upper and lower eyelids are operated on.

 If the upper eyelid is being operated on, an incision is typically made along its natural crease.
 Once the incision is made, fat deposits are removed if necessary, muscles and tissue are tightened, and excess skin is removed.
 For the lower eyelid, an incision is usually made just below the lash line so that excess skin can be removed.
 The excess fat causing the bags or puffiness under the eyes is removed, and the incision is then closed with absorbable sutures.

-Eyelid Surgery Before and After
+Eyelid Surgery Before And After

 Types of Eyelid surgery

-What is Functional Blepharoplasty?
+What Is Functional Blepharoplasty?

 If the eyelids begin sagging into the field of vision, a functional blepharoplasty may be beneficial.
 This procedure removes excess sagging skin from the upper eyelids that is blocking the patient’s peripheral vision.
 The procedure may be covered by medical insurance if it is deemed medically necessary.
 A determination of how much vision is affected must be done first by checking the peripheral visual fields with a special test prior to insurance approval.

-Eyelid Surgery recovery
+Eyelid Surgery Recovery

-After surgery, you may be advised to apply lubricating drops, ointment and cold compresses to aid in healing and minimize bruising and swelling.
+After surgery, you may be advised to apply lubricating drops, ointment, and cold compress to aid in healing and minimize bruising and swelling.
 Most patients return to work within a few days to a week, but should avoid exercise and strenuous activities for at least 2 weeks.
 Most swelling and other side effects typically subside within 2 weeks.
 You may wear contact lenses and eye makeup 1 to 2 weeks after surgery.

 Eyelid surgery can include but not limited to:

-- Eyes may be irritated and dry due to a temporary change in tear production
+- Eyes may be irritated and dry

 - Uneven healing